geoscixyz/em/content/maxwell1_fundamentals/index.rst

 Maxwell I: Fundamentals
 =======================

+.. topic:: Purpose

-**Purpose:** Provide mathematical and physical understanding of Maxwell's equations that form the basis for EM surveys.
+    Provide mathematical and physical understanding of Maxwell's equations that form the basis for EM surveys.

 This section contains essential material to understand Maxwell's equations and how they might be implemented in geophysical surveys.
 For many people the starting point might be the synopsis of the equations presented in the :ref:`Quick-